h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - Multiple transformes can be activated at the same time to allow the selection of multiple options.
 In this case, embeddigns from the different architectures are concatenated together (in a single embedding).

 In terms of which architecture to use, the answer is more complicated than one might think.
 There are a lot of CNN architectures out there, but how do we choose the best one for our problem?
 But exactly what is defined as the **best architecture**?
 Best can mean the simplest or perhaps the most efficient at producing accuracy while reducing computational complexity.
 Choosing a CNN architecture for your problem also depends on the problem you want to solve, and as of now is known that certain architectures are good and bad for certain problems.
-As well, to find the best architecture for your problem, you have to run your problem with several architectures and see which one provides the best efficiency or perhaps the best accuracy while reducing computational complexity.
-Though I will say that if your dataset is similar to the dataset used to train the architecture, you will discover better results when the datasets are different.
+As well, to find the best architecture for your problem, you have to run your problem with several architectures and see which one provides the best efficiency or perhaps the best accuracy while reducing computational complexity.Though I will say that if your dataset is similar to the dataset used to train the architecture, you will discover better results.

 Besides being able to select the **ImageNet Pretrained architecture** for the **Image transformer**, you can also **Fine-Tune** the ImageNet Pretrained Models used for the Image Transformer.
 This is disabled by default, and therefore, the fine-tuning technique was not used in our first experiment in task one.
 In a bit, we will explore a pre-built rerun of the first experiment with fine-tuning enable, and we will see how it impacts our results.
 But before, let us quickly review what fine-tuning does.